foige/moxalise-api/GITHUB_ACTIONS.md

 ## How It Works

+The GitHub Actions workflows handle two deployment processes:

+### Main Service Deployment

-The GitHub Actions workflow will:
+The main deployment workflow (`deploy.yml`) will:

 1. Trigger automatically when you push to the `master` branch
 2. Authenticate with Google Cloud using the service account key